gingerbread1468/RPNcalculator/README.md

 Please enter a Postfix expression at the '>' and hit enter to evaluate it
 (See examples of Postfix at https://en.wikipedia.org/wiki/Reverse_Polish_notation)

-To exit type 'q' and hit return or type Ctrl-D (Ctrl-C on Windows)
+To exit type 'q' and hit enter or type Ctrl-D (Ctrl-C on Windows)
 >

 You can then enter your PostFix expression and hit enter: